 Creating a Scan Report

-You can create scan reports on any purchase order.
-Just navigate to your PO and click on the more button (three vertical dots) on the PO page, at the top right of the inventory table:
+You can create scan reports from any purchase order or sales order.
+Just navigate to your PO or SO and click on the more button (three vertical dots) on the page at the top right of the inventory table:

 Then give your scan report a name.
 If you don't have a specific name in mind, just use something simple like "Scan Report 1".